vmware/terraform-provider-avi/website/docs/d/avi_upgradestatusinfo.html.markdown

 * `enable_rollback` - Check if the rollback is possible on this node.
 Field introduced in 18.2.6.
 * `end_time` - End time of upgrade operation.
 Field introduced in 18.2.6.
 * `enqueue_time` - Enqueue time of upgrade operation.
 Field introduced in 18.2.6.
+* `fips_mode` - Fips-mode for the entire system.
+Field introduced in 20.1.5.
 * `history` - Record of past operations on this node.
 Field introduced in 20.1.4.
 * `image_path` - Image path of current base image.
 Field introduced in 18.2.10, 20.1.1.
 * `image_ref` - Image uuid for identifying the current base image.
 It is a reference to an object of type image.
 Field introduced in 18.2.6.